pamoroso/stringscope/README.md

 ![Stringscope output window](https://raw.githubusercontent.com/pamoroso/stringscope/main/stringscope.png)

-## Usage
+## Installation

-First load Stringscope by evaluating:
+Download the file `STRINGSCOPE` from the project repo, copy it to a file system your Medley Interlisp installation has access to, and evaluate the following expression from the Lisp executive:

 ```lisp
 (FILESLOAD STRINGSCOPE)
 ```

+## Usage

+Once Stringscope is loaded you can call the following functions and commands.

 ### `STRINGSCOPE`

-Next, to run the program evaluate:
+To run the program evaluate:

 ```lisp
 (STRINGSCOPE FILENAME MIN.LEN)